IvanVoronin/RT_tests/README.md

 Requirements
 ============
 The implementation is based on PsychoPy.
 The stand-alone version of PsychoPy (v.1.90.3, or PsychoPy2) is supposedly sufficient.
-PsychoPy2 requires fully finctional OpenGL driver (details [here][requirements]).
+PsychoPy2 requires fully finctional OpenGL 2.0 (details [here][requirements]).

 [requirements]: http://psychopy.org/installation.html